jhuapl-bio/pathogenesis-gene-ontology/README.md

 ## Acknowledgements

 This ontology repository was created using the [ontology starter kit](https://github.com/INCATools/ontology-starter-kit).
-We thank the developers for putting this utility together.
+We thank Chris Mungall and any other developers for putting this utility together.